Imperial College London

 He was subsequently awarded a Wellcome Trust PhD Research Fellowship in 2011, NIHR Clinical Lectureship in 2015, Wellcome Trust Institutional Lectureship in 2016 and a Biomedical Research Grant.

-Dr Comninos has authored over 75 clinical and translational research publications in reproductive endocrinology.
+Alex has authored over 85 clinical and translational research publications in reproductive endocrinology.
 His research focuses on reproductive hormones and their influence on behaviour and bones.
+This includes early discovery studies for a new treatment for menopausal hot flushes (NK3R antagonists) which were recently FDA, EMA and MHRA-approved and now available to patients.
 He has presented his work in invited talks internationally, including at the British Endocrine Society, International Congress of Endocrinology, American Endocrine Society, European Society of Endocrinology, International Congress for Neuroendocrinology, European Society of Human Reproduction and Embryology Annual Conferences and as 'Visiting Professor' at Harvard University.
-In addition, he has recently been elected to the National Science and Grants Committee for the UK Society for Endocrinology.
+In addition, he has been elected to the National Science and Grants Committee for the UK Society for Endocrinology.

-In addition, he continues in research and education as an Honorary Clinical Senior Lecturer and Head of Academic Tutoring at Imperial College London.
+In addition, he continues in research and education as Professor of Practice (Endocrinology) and Head of Academic Tutoring at Imperial College London.
 He has been awarded Fellowship of the Higher Education Academy as well as the UK Society for Endocrinology Annual Teaching Achievement Award in recognition of his educational contributions.

 Publications